Agriculture for Entrepreneurs

 We strive for a continuous positive feedback loop by combining user insights, product innovation, and business model design all in one intervention model that’s not supported separately, but all at once.
 This gives us the ability to spot business opportunities at different layers of the value chain.
 It takes this kind of holistic approach, and a business mindset, to establish a self-sustaining market for poor farmers.

-Through networks of these local businesses, we reach remote farmers and provide them access to the things they want: better seeds, effective pest control, fertilizers, improved soil, and labor- and money-saving technologies such as solar pumps and micro-irrigation.
-They also learn about efficient agricultural practices as well as business skills such as crop diversity, planting tactics, water storage, post-harvest storage, and market strategies.
-We teach farmers to form collectives that increase their purchasing power and attract buyers.
+Our Farm Business Advisors can reach remote farmers and provide them access to the things they want: better seeds, effective pest control, fertilizers, improved soil, and labor- and money-saving technologies such as solar pumps and micro-irrigation.
+They also learn about efficient agricultural practices as well as business skills such as crop diversity, planting tactics, water storage, postharvest storage, and market strategies.
+We teach farmers to form collectives that increase their purchasing power and attract buyers in order to obtain economies of scale (e.g., for things like transport).
+The collectives coordinate who is producing what commodity, so that everyone doesn’t produce the same thing at the same time, driving down prices.

 Agriculture impact to date—